RoadrunnerWMC/ndspy/docs/source/tutorials/index.rst

 This section contains tutorials to help you learn how to use ndspy!

-I suggest starting with :doc:`tutorial00-gettingStarted` to ensure that you've installed ndspy correctly and know how to run the correct copy of Python.
-After that, you should try :doc:`tutorial01-editingRom`, which is intended to be a relatively gentle introduction to basic ndspy usage.
+I suggest starting with :doc:`getting-started` to ensure that you've installed ndspy correctly and know how to run the correct copy of Python.
+After that, you should try :doc:`rom-editing`, which is intended to be a relatively gentle introduction to basic ndspy usage.
 Once you've completed both of those, you can pretty much jump around to whatever tutorials interest you.

 Some familiarity with Python is assumed; however, we won't be using any particularly advanced syntax [1]_, so it's OK if you're not too good at it yet.